VoxelMC/Obsidian-Notes/Lecture Notes/BIOC 407/PBL 2/Notes for Midterm.md

 #### Basic Knowledge

 - Cell bodies of nociceptors are located in the dorsal root ganglia (body) and trigeminal ganglia (face).
-- Pain tends to sensitize, meaning that the area becomes more susceptible to pain.
+- Pain tends to sensitize, making the area more susceptible to pain.
 - Most nociceptor fibres are polymodal - meaning that they can detect multiple different types of pain.
 C fibres can be both heat and mechanically sensitive.
 - Nociceptors carry information in both directions.
 	- Axon splits into two, one branch travels to the periphery and one branch travels to the CNS (skin, muscles, viscera; spinal cord, brain stem)